 - Turn the dough 90 degrees, and shape into another rectangle.
 Again, fold the dough into thirds.

 - Turn the dough 90 degrees, and shape into another rectangle.
 Fold the dough into thirds one last time.

 - Turn the dough over so that the seam is at the bottom.
 Using a rolling pin, gently roll out the dough to ½-inch thickness.

 - Using a 2½-inch biscuit cutter and dipping the cutter into some flour before each cut, cut out 12 biscuits (or as many as you can).
 Only press the biscuit cutter straight down, and do not twist the cutter.
 Twisting the cutter can pinch together some of the edges, causing the biscuits to rise improperly.
 If you need to use the scraps to get a few more biscuits, gather the dough together and gently roll it out and cut out a few more.
 These biscuits will likely be a little more dense because you have worked the dough more.
 Try to get as many as you can out of that first cut.
 Alternately, you could use a knife and cut the dough into 8 to 10 squares – no scraps or re-rolling the dough!

 - Place the biscuits on the baking sheet and place in the oven.
 Bake for 15 minutes or until the biscuits have puffed up and are golden brown.

 - Best when served warm from the oven!

 - Once you add the butter, work as quickly as you can on the remaining steps.
 You want to keep the butter as cold as possible for tender, flaky biscuits.

 - If you don’t have buttermilk, you can make a substitute by combining 1 tablespoon of lemon juice or white vinegar with enough milk to make 1 cup.
-You only need ¾ cup for this recipe.
-You can discard the rest, or you can brush some of it on top of the biscuits before you bake them, if desired.
+Let sit for 5 minutes.

 Recipe slightly adapted from allrecipes.